For LGBTQ+ intended parents navigating IVF, donor, and surrogacy decisions

 Why a psychiatrist rather than a couples therapist or social worker?

-A few reasons that matter specifically for this work.
-Psychiatrists complete medical school and residency before specializing — which means we can recognize when anxiety, depression, or trauma history is shaping a decision and address it directly, not just as background context.
-Our clinicians psychoanalytic and psychodynamic training enables a depth of relational work that is less common in shorter-term counseling models.
-And practically: couples working through fertility decisions often carry grief, medical anxiety, and identity-level questions that benefit from clinical precision, medical training and familiarity, and not just good listening.
+• Medical training: Psychiatrists complete medical school and residency before specializing — which means we can recognize when anxiety, depression, or trauma history is shaping a decision and address it directly, not just as background context.

 Not ready to schedule yet?